 Cookies with Red Velvet Cake Mix

 Red velvet cake mix cookies are soft and moist from cream cheese with an amazing flavor and a festive red color.
-Load them with white chocolate chips or roll them in powdered sugar and they will melt in your mouth just like a chocolate crinkle cookie.
+Load them with white chocolate chips or roll them in powdered sugar and they will melt in your mouth just like an easy chocolate crinkle cookie.

 When it comes to an easy dessert cake mix cookies top the list.
-It’s the best shortcut to quick and easy ooey gooey butter cookies, funfetti cake cookies and chocolate chip cake mix cookies!
+It’s the best shortcut to quick and easy ooey gooey butter cookies, cake mix funfetti cookies and chocolate chip cake mix cookies!

 Why I Love This Recipe